f10zo/f10zo/README.md

 # 👋 Hi there, I'm Fatmeh!

-🎓 I'm a Software Engineering Student at Braude Academic College (Graduating March/2026).
+🎓 I'm a Software Engineering Student at Braude Academic College (Graduating March 2026).
 🎨 I have a strong interest in visual communication and user-facing design, particularly in creating clear, well-structured presentations and interfaces.
 💡 I'm still exploring what I'm truly passionate about, but I'm driven by curiosity, problem-solving, and learning how things work.